metin95yildiz/currency-converter-react/README.md

 # Currency Converter

 This is simple currency converter app.
 Used Fixer.io for currency API.
-If you want to know about Fixer.io, click <a href="https://fixer.io/" target="_blank">here</a>.
+If you want to know about Fixer.io, click [here](https://fixer.io/).

 ## Used dependencies